sokim1/Wettability_Metal-IonocovalentCeramic/README.md

+## How to contribute

+The prediction accuracy could be improved by increasing the number of datapoints used to train the machine learning model.
+We would appreciate it if you could please let us know using this [Google Form]() in case you find experimental results that are not in `dataset/database.csv` from literature or publish new experimental results by yourself.
+The database will be updated monthly and the name/affiliation of contributors will be listed in `dataset/database-contributors.csv`.

 ## How to cite

 If you use this code or data in your research, please consider citing the following work: